berkealgul/NeuralEvolution-Self-Driving/README.md

 With that editor you can place walls, determine start/finish point and adding checkpoints.
 The map is going to saved when you exit the application

 Maps you created are saved in "MapTools/mapData.json" file, dont forget to extract that file

+<b>Note</b> : checkpoint cant be deleted and you need to place them in order from start to finish of the parkour